infinum/eightshift-docs/website/blog/2022-12-13-using-cpts-and-taxonomies.md

 ## Further reading
 For the best overview of all the options you have when registering your custom post type or taxonomy, we recommend checking the official WordPress docs for the [register_post_type()](https://developer.wordpress.org/reference/functions/register_post_type/) and [register_taxonomy()](https://developer.wordpress.org/reference/functions/register_taxonomy/) functions.

+If you would like to know more about taxonomies and terms, along with how they are stored in the database, you can read more about it in the [Categories, Tags, & Custom Taxonomies](https://developer.wordpress.org/themes/basics/categories-tags-custom-taxonomies/) page of the WordPress docs.